Skip to main content

 Add a calendar

-The time has come to start the calendar wizardry.
-We will add three calendars: one base calendar that will be used by two other calendars.
-Nested calendars are useful to manage common schedules across teams.
-It also reduces data duplication to a bare minimum.
-It is not required to have nested calendars but it is certainly recommended when you have many resources to manage.
+You will add three calendars: one base calendar used by two other calendars.
+Nested calendars let you manage common schedules across teams and keep data duplication to a minimum.
+They are not required, but they are recommended when you have many resources to manage.

-To add a new calendar, simply click the "Add" button.
-A new line will be added and the center panel will focus on the new calendar.
-We'll start with the base calendar by giving it a code (a unique value which can serve as a reference in back-office systems) and a descriptive name.
+To add a calendar, click the "Add" button.
+A new line appears and the center panel focuses on it.
+Start with the base calendar: give it a code (a unique value that can serve as a reference in back-office systems) and a descriptive name.

-Be aware that these form fields are not saved automatically, as the red circling sync icon shows in the tree.
-This moving icon warns there are pending changes.
-Click on this button to save the calendar's master data, which consists of the form fields (code, name, default, etc.) and the first tab in the panel below (the settings tab).
-If you were to refresh the page, you'd notice the record has been persisted.
+These form fields are not saved automatically.
+The red circling sync icon in the tree signals pending changes.
+Click it to save the calendar's master data: the form fields (code, name, default, etc.) and the first tab in the panel below (the settings tab).
+Refresh the page and you will see the record has been persisted.

 Setting the business hours

-Now let's change the business hours, which by default is set to 08:00 - 16:00.
-Navigate to the corresponding tab, which contains a grid that allows you to add, update and remove business hours.
-Business hours are sets of working hours which, put together, compose a working day.
-Most people don't work eight hours straight, most of them have some kind of lunch break.
-If you want to update an existing set, simply double click on the cell (either start or end), which reveals a selection list:
+Next, change the business hours, which default to 08:00 - 16:00.
+Go to the corresponding tab, which holds a grid where you add, update and remove business hours.
+Business hours are sets of working hours that, together, make up a working day.
+Most people don't work eight hours straight; they take some kind of lunch break.
+To update an existing set, double click the cell (either start or end) to reveal a selection list:

-You can create as many sets as you desire:
+You can create as many sets as you need:

-The only caveat is that business hours should not overlap.
+The one caveat: business hours must not overlap.
 For example, 08:00 - 12:00 and 11:30 - 13:30 is an invalid setup and will cause problems in the system.
-Also note that changes are persisted immediately, so there is no need to synchronize the calendar manually.
+Changes are persisted immediately, so there is no need to synchronize the calendar manually.

 Adding a day override

-Let's add some holidays to the base calendar that apply to all the members of the organization.
-Holidays like Christmas were almost designed to be put in a base calendar.
-Navigate to the "Day overrides" tab, which is empty by default.
-For this grid to work, we will need to work with the date picker, in the area above the tab panel.
+Now add some holidays to the base calendar that apply to everyone in the organization.
+Holidays like Christmas belong in a base calendar.
+Go to the "Day overrides" tab, which is empty by default.
+This grid works together with the date picker in the area above the tab panel.

 In the date picker, navigate to December and select the 25th.
-You will notice the selected day will be marked in a different color.
-Press the "Add" button in the day overrides grid and notice how a new record is appended to the grid with the date pre-populated:
+The selected day is marked in a different color.
+Press the "Add" button in the day overrides grid, and a new record is appended with the date pre-populated:

 This transaction is persisted as a full non-working day.
-By editing the cells in the grid, the name and/or the date can easily be modified:
+Edit the cells in the grid to change the name and/or the date:

-Let's add another day override on Christmas Eve, when people are allowed to leave the office at 15:00.
-This is different than Christmas because people have to work but not the entire day, so we will have to do some extra work.
-After having added a record in the day overrides grid, make sure it is selected and click the "Edit" button.
-This reveals a window where you can indicate whether this is a working day or a non-working day.
-If you select the working time option, you have to specify the working hours for this particular day.
-These hours can be anything and will override the default business hours for this day only.
+Now add another day override on Christmas Eve, when people may leave the office at 15:00.
+This differs from Christmas because people still work, just not the whole day, so it takes an extra step.
+Add a record in the day overrides grid, keep it selected, and click the "Edit" button.
+A window opens where you indicate whether this is a working or a non-working day.
+If you choose the working time option, specify the working hours for this day.
+These hours can be anything and override the default business hours for this day only.

-Just like the previous section, date conflicts are problematic so make sure not to have two day overrides on the same day.
+As before, date conflicts cause problems, so don't create two day overrides on the same day.
 Click 'OK' to save the changes.
-There is no need to synchronize the calendar, changes are automatically saved.
+There is no need to synchronize the calendar; changes are saved automatically.

 Adding a week override

 A week override is a range of week days for a limited time range.
-Long holidays or temporary altered work schedules make a good case for a week override.
-Just like a day override, select a start date in the date picker and click "Add" in the week overrides grid.
-Notice how an overridden week is visualized in the date picker:
+Long holidays or temporary altered work schedules are good cases for a week override.
+Like a day override, select a start date in the date picker and click "Add" in the week overrides grid.
+The overridden week is visualized in the date picker:

-At this point we should point out that - unlike the other grids - this particular transaction is not saved.
-You must configure at least one day in the "Edit" dialog to save this override.
-After that, changes will be saved automatically.
-This is to avoid empty overrides which would cause confusion and undesirable results.
+One difference from the other grids: this transaction is not saved right away.
+You must configure at least one day in the "Edit" dialog to save the override.
+After that, changes save automatically.
+This prevents empty overrides, which would cause confusion and undesirable results.

-In addition to the two familiar options - working and non-working hours - a third option exists: the default time.
-This option will inherit the settings for the calendar for this particular day during this overridden week.
-In this example, if you select Monday to use the default settings, Monday 16 December will be a normal business day.
-In contrast, Tuesday 17 December is slightly different because a week override indicates a different working days on Tuesday between 16 December and 22 December.
+Alongside the two familiar options - working and non-working hours - a third option exists: the default time.
+This inherits the calendar's settings for that day during the overridden week.
+In this example, if you set Monday to use the default settings, Monday 16 December is a normal business day.
+Tuesday 17 December differs because the week override sets different working hours for Tuesdays between 16 December and 22 December.

 Working hours for Dec 16, 2019: